On this page you will find answers to some of the most Frequently Asked Questions by students.

 Back to TOP

 Answer: Physics majors must meet all the General Education Requirements of the University and the College of Arts and Sciences.
 These may be found on the Undergraduate Academic Affairs website on General Education Requirements.
 Briefly, in Arts and Sciences, you must take at least 20 credits each in the areas of VLPA (Visual, Literary & Performing Arts), I&S (Individuals & Societies), and NW (Natural World); you also need to fulfill the foreign language requirement and take courses that expose you to Diversity and Writing -- these courses may be used to meet other requirements.
 The specific requirements for a bachelor of science in physics depend on which degree option you choose: Applied Physics, Comprehensive Physics, Biological Physics or Teaching Physics.
-There are core requirements common to each degree track, and then option-specific requirements, as detailed in the UW Catalog.
-An overview may be found in this chart linked from the Undergraduate webpage.
+There are core requirements common to each degree track, and then option-specific requirements, as detailed on the Major Requirements page.
 You can also log into MyUW and run a Degree Audit for your selected major to see the specific requirements and how many you have already met.
 Any course used for a specific physics degree requirement must have a grade of 2.0 or above, and may not be S/NS.
 A particular course may only be used for a single physics requirement.

 Back to TOP